Gale of January 1976: Ireland and Irish Sea

 The River Shannon flooded in Limerick with the tide level only 3 inch short of being a record height.
 At Kinvara the sea crashed over the quay walls, and the town looked at times likely to be cut off as the tide rose over the road in two places, but the tide abated.
 In Liverpool the largest surge in the city's history was recorded, with a total high water at 1.98 m in January 1976, resulting in a high water level 5.56 m above the mean tidal level (MTL).

+Belgium

+The village of Ruisbroek was flooded after a dike gave way over 100 metres.
+The event is remembered in a museum in the former town hall.

 North Sea

 As the strong wind passed over the North Sea, a storm surge was recorded all along the east coast of the United Kingdom on 3 January, advancing from the northern North Sea, water levels in the north of England rose higher than those of the North Sea flood of 1953, although they were lower in the south.
 The storm surge was far more severe on the north German coast reaching levels never previously recorded, reaching 6.45 m above mean sea level at Hamburg (4.5 m above mean high water levels).
 Fortunately dykes had been raised after the devastating North Sea flood of 1962 which was 0.85m lower.